xiezhq/ISEScan/README.md

 <a name="Installation"></a>
 ## Installation

-<a name="Installation-Linux"></a>
-### Install on Linux:
+ISEScan was tested on Linux only and can be installed from Bioconda packages or source code.
+Install from Bioconda is recommended as it is the simplest way for non-experienced users.

 <a name="Bioconda-install"></a>
 #### Automated install by Bioconda (recommended!)
 The listed steps below will install ISEScan package via bioconda to /apps/inst/miniconda3/.
+You can install it to other place by changing the default miniconda3 install path in **Install Miniconda3** below.
 Visit [Bioconda recipe for ISEScan](https://bioconda.github.io/recipes/isescan/README.html) for more details (Thanks both [pbasting](https://github.com/pbasting) and [tseemann](https://github.com/tseemann) for making it available!).
 - Install [Bioconda](https://bioconda.github.io/user/install.html).
 To minimize the install time and size, we [install miniconda](https://docs.conda.io/en/latest/miniconda.html#linux-installers)
 	- Download [Linux installers] (https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh)
 	```